FuelLabs/fuel-sequencer-deployments/seq-testnet-2/UPGRADES.md

 You will need to run through the following steps:

 - Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-testnet-2.2) or obtain it from a reputable source.
+- You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-testnet-2.2`.
 - Apply environment variables: `source ~/.profile` (refer to [README](../README.md) if you do not have this).
 - Register the upgrade: `cosmovisor add-upgrade features-and-optimisations <path-to-downloaded-fuelsequencerd-binary>`.
 - From here on, the upgrade process is expected to take place automatically.